 Exploration of the Moon and Asteroids by Secondary Students (ExMASS)

-The Exploration of the Moon and Asteroids by Secondary Students (ExMASS) program is managed by the Center for Lunar Science and Exploration (CLSE), a node of the NASA Solar System Exploration Research Virtual Institute (SSERVI).
+The Exploration of the Moon and Asteroids by Secondary Students (ExMASS) program is managed by the Center for Lunar Science and Exploration (CLSE), one of nine teams with the NASA Solar System Exploration Research Virtual Institute (SSERVI).
 ExMASS is an academic year-long, national standards-based lunar/asteroid research program that envelops students in the process of science.
-Working alongside their teachers and a scientist mentor, students undertake authentic, open-inquiry research projects that engage them in the process of science and support the science goals of SSERVI.
+Working alongside their teachers and a scientist advisor, students undertake authentic, open-inquiry research projects that engage them in the process of science.
 At the end of the year, student research is reviewed by a panel of scientists.
-The top four teams then present their research to this panel of scientists, competing for a chance to present their work at the Exploration Science Forum held at the NASA Ames Research Center in the summer.
+The top four teams present their research to this panel of scientists, competing for a chance to present their work at the Exploration Science Forum held at the NASA Ames Research Center in the summer.

 Academy High School, Little River-Academy, TX